daltonrowe/scad-js-starter/README.md

 ## Roadmap

+- Reset LICENSE on reset
+- Reset package json on reset
 - Swap to camelcase function names here, and in ScadESM
 - Add upgrade script for 1.0 repos (swap to camelcase)
 - Brand as ObjectKit